Tempos

 Does this metronome work on mobile?

 Yes.
-KeepTheBeat is fully responsive and works on any device with a modern web browser - phones, tablets, laptops, and desktops.
-No app download required.
+KeepTheBeat works on any device with a modern web browser: phones, tablets, laptops, and desktops.
+No app to download.

 Will the metronome keep playing if I switch tabs?

 Yes.
-KeepTheBeat uses the Web Audio API, which continues to run accurately in the background even when you switch browser tabs or minimise the window.
+KeepTheBeat runs on the Web Audio API, which keeps accurate time in the background even when you switch tabs or minimize the window.

 What time signatures are available?